tamrahargus/soc-physical-design-notes/drc-lvs.md

 DRC and LVS failures at tape-in = delay + budget bleed.
 Catch it early, fix it clean, sleep at night.

----

-*PDEs who understand what breaks in layout don’t just push blocks—they prevent rework.*